SpringerPE/diamond-ontapclustercollector/README.md

-The format for each object is `[[[OBJECT-TYPE=PRETTY.PATH]]]`, where `OBJECT-TYPE` is a type of object available on the device. `PRETTY.PATH` is a string to tell the program how build the parent path for all the metrics for each OBJECT-TYPE instance found.
+The format for each object is `[[[OBJECT-TYPE=PRETTY.PATH]]]`, where `OBJECT-TYPE` is a type of object available on the device. `PRETTY.PATH` is a string to tell the program how build the parent path for all the metrics for each `OBJECT-TYPE` instance found.
 To see all the object's type, instances and metrics just use the command line feature.
 This is the definition format:
-* `fixed.path.string`: just a static path to include in all instances.
+* `fixed.path.string`: strings, just a static path to include in all instances.
-* `@` special variable to point to instance name reported by the API.
+* `@`: special variable to point to instance name reported by the API.
-* `${metric}`: reference to a metric available on the instance.
-A difference with the rest of the metrics, this one can be a string, in that case you cannot reference it on the list of the metrics to gather.
+* `${metric}`: reference to a metric name available on the instance.
+A difference with the rest of the metrics, is this one can be a string, in that case you cannot reference it on the list of the metrics to gather.
+You can mix those format to build a metric path.

-To specify the list of metrics to be gather per OBJECT-TYPE instance, the format is easy:
+To specify the list of metrics to be gather per `OBJECT-TYPE` instance, the format is easy:

 * `NetApp_api_metric = pretty_name`, meaning that it will rewrite the API metric name to `pretty_name` and send it to the handler.
 * `NetApp_api_array_metric = pretty_name1, pretty_name2 ...`, it does the same but for each metric in an array.